TymArsenii/DigitalSandClock/README.md

 Mode (5): Select mode: 1 - sand timer; 2 - standby clock

 <!--&nbsp; &nbsp; When in 5th setting press and hold any button to generate access point to enter your Wi-Fi credentials.-->

+<br><br>
+🟡 **Connection Info**
+> _While connecting to Wi-Fi at start half of matrix will be filled.
+> While connecting to MQTT whole matrix will be filled._
+>
+> If can't connect to MQTT server (whole matrix is filled for too long), possible to work in offline mode.
+> To enter offline mode – press and hold one of buttons.
+> To try reconnecting again – hold both buttons.

+<br> <br>
+## App
+Control pannel is accessible on <a href="https://exch.com.ua">exch.com.ua</a>.
+1. Register first.
+2. Go to DigiSand Clock Control.
+3. Add device.
+Press settings icon next to device container label.
+4. Save changes and go back to controls.
+5. When device status is online, you can control you device with full capabilities.
 <br> <br>
 ## Web
 Online simulation is available <a href="https://exch.com.ua/e-sand_clock/e-sand_clock.html">here</a> (doesn't have delays to control the density of sand.
 Operates with max speed.
 In some cases may blink.
 In final device all the problems were fixed)